grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 # About the hash ring

-The hash ring is a distributed hashing scheme used by Grafana Mimir for sharding and replication.
+Hash rings are a distributed [consistent hashing scheme](https://en.wikipedia.org/wiki/Consistent_hashing) and are widely used by Grafana Mimir for sharding and replication.

 ## How the hash ring works in Grafana Mimir